-John Kerr was bone in New York, on November 15, 1931, the son of the later June walker, the Broadway actress, and of the English playwright and the actor, the late Geoffrey Kerr.
+John Kerr was born in New York, on November 15, 1931, the son of the later June Walker, the Broadway actress, and of the English playwright and the actor, the late Geoffrey Kerr.
 His grandfather, the late Frederick Kerr was a well-known British actor..

 John Kerr’s first appearance was as son of Ruth Chatterton in Tomorrow And Tomorrow at Cape Playhouse in 1940.
 Kerr was educated at Phillips Exeter, and Harvard.
 During summers, Kerr became a junior fixture at there, and Kerr appeared the late Gertrude Lawrence in O Mistress Mine and September Tide.
 Kerr entered Harvard in 1948 and he was a member of the Brattle Theatre Company.
 Kerr played in Shakespeare’s A Midsummer Night’s Dream, Twelfth Night and inn Christopher Fry’s A Sleep of Prisoners.
 Kerr succeeded in Billy Budd of Herman Melville which set a record for the Brattle with an eleven-week run.
 In 1952, Chatterton urged Guthrie McClintic to journey from the Cape to Boston to see Kerr act.
 McClintic did and offered Kerr a job.
 McClintic gave him his start on Broadway in Bernardine.